-Matured notes re-financing
+a) Matured notes re-financing

-The Residential Mortgaged Backed Securities set out in note 12 of these financial statements, scheduled for maturity on 22 May 2019 were re-financed on that day.
-None of these notes became a "matured note" as defined in note 2 of these financial statements
+The Residential Mortgaged Backed Securities set out in note 12 of these financial statements, scheduled for maturity on 22 May 2020 were not re-financed on that day and consequently became "matured notes" as defined in note 2 of these financial statements.
+These notes were made up of R425 million class A, R19 million class B, R10 million class C and R5 million Class D.